 Intensive Outpatient Program in Kirkland, WA

 The Intensive Outpatient Program (IOP) at Residence XII is a treatment group founded upon cognitive behavioral therapy designed to help women achieve sobriety.
-We are a 12- step based program which explores the biological, psychological, social and spiritual aspects of chemical dependency with the women we serve.
+We are a 12-step based program which explores the biological, psychological, social and spiritual aspects of drug and alcohol dependency with the women we serve.
 The format and content for our groups has evolved over time based on the needs of the women we treat.
 IOP groups meet on Monday, Wednesday and Thursday in both the morning (9am-12 noon) and evening (6pm-9pm); currently there are two IOP groups at each of these times.
 Our program is variable length of stay, with women participating anywhere from 12 to 24 sessions (4 to 8 weeks) depending upon their individual needs.

 Each three-hour therapeutic group consists of both process and education time.
 During process time each individual has the opportunity to discuss and receive feedback on issues she may be experiencing.
 These issues often include confronting relapse triggers, regulating emotions, setting boundaries, and building sober support systems.
 Women are encouraged to talk about family communication and dynamics and discover new tools and ways to address issues now that they are clean and sober.
 The gender-specific program at Residence XII allows women to address chemical dependency without shame or stigma and be more open about their past, relationships and feelings than they could in a co-ed setting.
 A recent IOP graduate, Michelle, said, “IOP is an intimate setting that allows you to get to know the other well so you can build a support group.
 It provided me with great structure and tools to really help my recovery.
 I am still in touch with many of the women from my group.”